Oddernes Municipality: General information

 Today, the name lives on in the borough of Oddernes in Kristiansand, but it hardly corresponds to the area of the old municipality.
-In fact, the Hånes area in Oddernes borough is the only part of the borough that was also in the old municipality of Oddernes.
+In fact, the Hånes area in Oddernes borough is the only part of the borough that was also in the old Oddernes Municipality.
 Other places in Kristiansand that were a part of Oddernes was the entire Vågsbygd borough (except for Voiebyen) as well as Hellemyr, Strai, Mosby, Lund, and Justvik.
 Oddernes Church is now actually located in the borough of Lund, but it still has the same name today.
 Similarly, the old Oddernes High School is located in Vågsbygd Centrum, but it changed the name to Vågsbygd High School since it is no longer in Oddernes.

 Name

 The municipality (originally the parish) is named after the old Oddernæs farm (Otrunes) since the first Oddernes Church was built there.
 The first element is derived from the name of the local river Otra.
 The meaning of the river name may come from the plural genitive case of the word otr which means "otter".
 The last element of the name is nes which means "headland" or "peninsula".
 Thus the name means "otter river peninsula".